janvisharma/project_1340/README.md

 ## Problems and Possible Further Improvements
 ### 1. Employee Attributes
 Our implementation of the `Employee` class can be greatly improved.
 Currently, the number of attributes is fixed at 10, and there is no way that the program user is allowed to create more attributes.
-In our view, one of the ways to dynamically manage attributes is by using a `struct` to store each attributes.
+In our view, one of the ways to dynamically manage attributes is by using a `struct` to store each attribute.
 The proposed implementation is as follows:
 ```
 struct Attribute {
   string key; // attribute name such as "First Name"